neizerth/ArkhamInvestigator/modules/chaos-odds/docs/algorithms.en.md

 ## Memory Optimizations

 ### 1. Fixed Stack Instead of Dynamic

+**What is a stack:**
+A stack is a data structure where elements are added and removed using "last in, first out" (LIFO) principle.
+Think of a stack of plates: you put on top, you take from top.

+In the DFS algorithm, the stack stores states that need to be processed:
+- Put a new state on the stack (push)
+- Take a state from the stack for processing (pop)
+- Process and add new states back to the stack

 **Problem:** Dynamic stack (Vec) requires heap allocation, which is slow (100-1000 CPU cycles)